aws-samples/sagemaker-ssh-helper/README.md

 1. Copy [SageMaker_SSH_IDE.ipynb](SageMaker_SSH_IDE.ipynb) into SageMaker Studio and run it.

-*Tip:* Alternatively, attach to a domain the KernelGateway lifecycle config script [kernel-lc-config.sh](kernel-lc-config.sh) (you may need to ask your administrator to do this).
+*Tip:* Alternatively, instead of using `SageMaker_SSH_IDE.ipynb`, attach to a domain the KernelGateway lifecycle config script [kernel-lc-config.sh](kernel-lc-config.sh)
+(you may need to ask your administrator to do this).
 Once configured, from the Launcher choose the environment, puck up the lifecycle script and choose 'Open image terminal' (so, you don't even need to create a notebook).